 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-The St. George Field Office is collocated with BLM’s Arizona Strip District in the Interagency Offices and Information Center located at 345 East Riverside Drive in St. George, Utah.
+The St. George Field Office is collocated with BLM’s Arizona Strip District in the Public Lands Information Center located at 345 East Riverside Drive in St. George, Utah.
 The office is shared with some representatives of the Dixie National Forest whose main office is located in downtown St. George at 196 East Tabernacle Street.
-The Arizona Strip Interpretive Association also is headquartered out of the Interagency Offices and provides staffing and volunteers to respond to visitor inquiries, conduct environmental education and community outreach, and manage the sales of maps, brochures, books, and memorabilia pertinent to the area’s history and natural resources.
+The Dixie Arizona Strip Interpretive Association is also headquartered out of the Public Lands Information Center and provides staffing and volunteers to respond to visitor inquiries, conduct environmental education and community outreach, and manage the sales of maps, brochures, books, and memorabilia pertinent to the area’s history and natural resources.
 General information, maps, and over-the-counter permits for various mineral materials and vegetative products are available here for the Dixie National Forest and public lands in northwest Arizona and southwest Utah.

-The St. George Field Office consists of a small staff ranging from 12 to 14 resource and administrative specialists including a manager and supervisor.
+The St. George Field Office consists of a small staff of resource and administrative specialists including a Field Office Manager.
 Resource programs managed by the field office include range conservation, livestock grazing, wildlife habitat management, threatened and endangered species, fisheries management, riparian area management, water quality, outdoor recreation, cultural and historical resource management, wilderness management, land use planning, environmental coordination, and mineral material sales including sand, gravel, cinders, and building/landscape rock; also, woodland/vegetative products sales and realty actions for leases, permits, rights-of-way, land sales and land exchanges.
 Other programs coordinated out of the office with agency assistance include paleontology, hazardous materials management, land records, cadastral survey, mining under the 1872 Mining Law, mineral leasing under the 1920 Mineral Leasing Act, fire prevention, and fire suppression.

 The Virgin River and its many tributaries flow through portions of the county and provide the lifeblood for the desert and mountain ecosystems and human populations that reside therein.
 Countless numbers of wildlife and vegetation species, many at the extreme end of their natural ranges, contribute to a rich biological diversity that is otherwise uncommon in parts of the arid, intermountain west.
 Elevations range from a low of 2,200 feet at the Arizona border to nearly 10,400 feet in the Pine Valley Mountains.
 Average yearly precipitation ranges from a low of 7.5 inches in the desert to 35 inches in the highest elevations.